jacobvsdanniel/pubmedkb_core/model_dir/cre/rbert_relation_extraction/README.md

 ### 1. Download pre-trained models

-Git lfs is needed to clone large **.bin* files in *model/biobert-snpphena-disgevar1-disgevar2* and *model/biobert-nonanndisge3*

 ### 2. Preprocess your own input sentences

 #### 2.1 Mask entity mentions by VARIANT and DISEASE